phaustin/quantecon-example/book/docs/matplotlib.md

 ### The Object-Oriented API

-Here\'s the code corresponding to the preceding figure using the object-oriented API
+Here's the code corresponding to the preceding figure using the object-oriented API

 ```{code-cell} ipython3